-The Recurring Dream, our new exhibition by the fine art photographer Rocky Schenck, presents more than 70 evocative images that explore psychological, metaphysical and emotional worlds, ranging from suggestive landscapes to scenes of people in various “found realities.”
+The Recurring Dream, the new exhibition by the fine art photographer Rocky Schenck at The Wittliff Collections, presents more than 70 evocative images that explore psychological, metaphysical and emotional worlds, ranging from suggestive landscapes to scenes of people in various “found realities.”

 In addition to Schenck’s signature black-and-white dreamscapes, this exhibition introduces color images that the artist creates by hand tinting black-and-white prints with color oil paint—a practice that dates back to the Victorian era and makes each individual print unique.